 Pricing:

-Its adaptive learning system allows students to learn at their own pace, making it suitable for various educational needs.
-The optional Khanmigo AI assistant provides personalised tutoring support for a monthly or annual fee.
+Khan Academy is a nonprofit educational platform offering a vast library of free resources.
+Its adaptive learning system allows students to learn at their own pace.
+The optional Khanmigo AI assistant provides personalised support for a small fee.

 Pricing: